How to research Scottish ancestry

 Death records are useful for tracing Scottish ancestry because they contain more details than English and Welsh records.
 Death certificates name all known former spouses, where and when death occurred, as well as the cause, and also the names of both parents.
 However, one thing to bear in mind is that these records were filled in after the person died, and the informant may not have the correct information.

 Before 1855, the only records of milestone events in your Scottish ancestors’ lives are baptism, banns, marriage and burial records from the registers of their local church.
 ScotlandsPeople has digitised records for the Church of Scotland and some Catholic and nonconformist churches.
 You may also be able to find the registers in a local archive.
 You can search for these on the Scottish Archive Network Catalogue or using my book, Discover Scottish Church Records.
 You can also find a database of Scottish burial grounds on the Scottish Association of Family History Societies’ website, which will help you find where your ancestors are buried.
-There is also a large collection of 1561 to 2017 Scottish Old Parish Registers on Findmypast.
+There are also good collections of Scottish Old Parish Registers and Scottish Catholic records on Findmypast.

 It’s also worth noting that FamilySearch has free indexes of church and civil birth records from 1564 to 1950 and marriage records from 1561 to 1910, enabling you to trace your Scottish ancestry for free.